cesko-digital/join.cesko.digital/README.md

 Install vercel CLI globally https://vercel.com/download.

 Login to vercel and pull env variables for the project.
-For development you can create the project in vercel free account).
+For development you can create the project in vercel free account.

 ```shell
 $ vercel login